e271828e/Flight.jl/docs/notes/design/framework_spec.md

 declared type, fill `nothing`), confining the residual name-shaped dynamism to one framework-owned conversion on the device task, at the [boundary](#g-boundary) where wire-shaped data becomes system-shaped data.
-(Author-built total tuples were rejected as a padding form, the same disease row 74 and the handler return law refuse — row 104.)
+(Author-built total tuples are rejected as a padding form, the same disease row 74 and the handler return law refuse — row 104.)
 A **greedy entry needs no special treatment here**: its claim was computed at the attach point and is an ordinary claim set by the time